-Richland Library has launched their first interactive StoryWalk® in the Midlands, located at Doko Meadows Park in Blythewood.
+Richland Library has launched two interactive StoryWalk® trails in the Midlands, located at Doko Meadows Park in Blythewood and Caughman Road Park in Hopkins.
 The project offers families the opportunity to celebrate a love of reading, keep moving, and experience a local park together.
 SC Humanities supported this effort with a Major Grant.

 A StoryWalk® is a fun, educational activity that places a children’s story (literally a book taken apart) along a popular walking route in your community.
 Storywalk® was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Kellogg-Hubbard Library.
 Storywalk® is a registered service mark owned by Ms. Ferguson.

 The library is able to bring Storywalk® to the Midlands thanks to support by the Town of Blythewood, SC Humanities, Prisma Health and WLTX.
-Two additional Storywalk® locations will be announced in late summer and fall 2021.
+One additional Storywalk® locations will be announced in fall 2021.

 Awarded the National Medal in 2017 by the Institute of Museum and Library Services, Richland Library is a vibrant, contemporary organization that provides resources and information that advance the Midlands.
 Offering state-of-the-art technology, a variety of literary and cultural programs and 13 bustling facilities located throughout the county, Richland Library provides a truly customizable, modern library experience for residents and visitors alike.